MateusMP/TightECS/Readme.md

 # Tight Entity Component System

 # About
-This is (yet) another implementation of an entity system.
+This is (yet) another implementation of an entity component system (ECS).

 However, this implementation differs in it's approach for memory allocation.
-All memory allocation is performed through a ArenaAllocator, that must be provided before using the ECS.
+All memory allocation is performed through an ArenaAllocator, that must be provided before using the ECS.

 The implementation tries to keep components of the same type packed together